 Iguanas make fun and interesting pets for those who take an interest in colorful exotic pets.
 They make excellent pets for experts in the industry.
-They have a huge commitment and are quite demanding when it comes to their care.
+They are a huge commitment and are quite demanding when it comes to their care.
 These creatures can live for an exceedingly long time and grow exceptionally large.
 Iguanas can become aggressive if they are not tamed properly and need a patient owner who has extensive knowledge in their care.
 If they are not regularly cared for, they can become shy and unwilling to be touched or handled.
 Iguanas are rewarding pets when all their conditions and requirements are met.

 This article will detail the care and requirements an iguana requires, as well as explain how to keep them happy and healthy.

 Iguanas are native to both Central and South America and have quickly become one of the most popular pet lizards.
 They are primarily herbivores and are native to tropical conditions.
 They can grow to a maximum size of 7 feet long and come to weigh 20 pounds.
 Iguanas have a pale scale towards the back of their head to mark the parietal eye.
 They have an interesting bodily communication method and have sense organs that send signals to the pineal gland.
 This helps them to distinguish between day and night.

 Iguanas enjoy foraging for their meals and are naturally suited to digest various plant matter.
 They have a strong skull that can produce a hefty bite to chew and process a wide variety of vegetation.
 The most popular pet iguana is the green iguana.
 They have been introduced as pets for several years and have sparked an interest in many long-term lizard owners.